A story of how a startup nailed customer relationships since day one.

 Metrics are used to see the bigger picture, to understand generically how things are going.
 Very quickly those metrics lead you to start asking deeper questions, so you have to start digging into the NPS and CSAT text feedback.
 Jeff mentions, that they also actually talk to their customers to understand better what drives customer experience.

 "I think NPS is a very helpful number.
-If you have a system in place when you frequently ask your customers, you will have an idea how valuable your product is.
-At the same time, I do think that the most important and, at the same time, the hardest is to analyse all the comments that come together.
-It is not enough just to answer to the comments, you need to categorise them and then deeply understand what’s going on with every category.
+If you have a system in place when you frequently ask your customers, you will have an idea of how valuable your product is.
+At the same time, I do think that the most important and, at the same time, the hardest is to analyze all the comments that come together.
+It is not enough just to answer to the comments, you need to categorize them and then deeply understand what’s going on with every category.
 Is there a variance within it or does every person say the same thing?
 Only then NPS becomes much more interesting, as it becomes much more qualitative.
 Now you can start a conversation “Should we do that to improve this?” instead of just looking at the number and asking “should we just turn this feature off?”
 You understand the motives better”

 Lesson #6 Everyone is responsible for customer experience

-People are giving or not giving value to your product when they have good or bad experience with it for whatever reason.
+People are giving or not giving value to your product when they have a good or bad experience with it for whatever reason.

 It could be a bad customer support, or the product didn't work properly, it could be buggy, or fundamentally they were not getting enough value for the price they were paying - all these things are part of customer experience.
 "It’s a false myth that customer support, customer success or customer experience teams are the only ones responsible for customer experience.
 The product team, for example, is also very responsible for customer experience.
-If the product team builds something which is crap - obviously, people will have bad experience with it.
+If the product team builds something which is crap - obviously, people will have a bad experience with it.

 It’s important to remember that it’s not only the customer-facing teams are responsible for customer experience, it’s the entire company."